TakeprofitTechnology/ReleaseNotes/TPT Bridge MT5.md

 ## Version 26.07.15.60 (15 July, 2026)
 ### Changes
 * Restored the feeder log that stopped being written after the recent quote-processing performance update.
 Each quote sent to MT5 is recorded again (one line per quote) when the bridge's debug logging is enabled; quote delivery to MT5 itself was never affected.
+## Version 26.07.07.46 (7 July, 2026)
+### Features
+* Added the MaxLogsGigabytes parameter to the default Gateway configuration fields shown when a new gateway is created, so it is visible and not overlooked during setup.
+The field is empty by default and must be set deliberately; leaving it blank is safe and the gateway starts normally.

 ## Version 26.07.07.18  (7 July, 2026)
 ### Changes
 * Improved quote processing performance by removing the synchronous bottleneck in the FIX-to-MT quote pipeline.
 Quote latency under peak load was reduced from seconds to sub-millisecond levels